devgiants/yousign-gh-challenge/README.md

 Github events import for the 13/06/2020 happened between 14h and 15h.

 ### API
-TODO
+API doc (OAS 3.0) is available on `localhost:9870/api`.

 ## Design considerations
-This challenge is splitted in 2 parts : import command and small API.
-My internal guidelines : balance between __only doing what was asked__ but __keeping a way to make evolve__.
+This challenge is splitted in 2 parts : __import command__ and small __API__.
+My internal guidelines :
+balance between __only doing what was asked__ but __keeping a way to make evolve__.

-That's why I chose to persist only __commits__ and __repo__, and internalize some event related data directly into commit (domain definition assertion).
+That's why I chose to persist only __commits__ and __repo__, and internalize some Github event related data directly into commit (domain definition assertion).
+This avoid unnecessary joint relation, here again related to scope.

 ### Import command
 I tried to make something as efficient as I could.
 Below some speed enhancements :